pauldambra/pauldambra.github.io/_posts/2018-06-10-serverless-part-five.md

 > As an aside a lot of people don't realise that CRUD SQL stands for __*C*__ an we __*R*__ eally not __*U*__ se SQL __*D*__ atabases they may __*S*__ eem familiar but all the ORM stuff is well over our __*Q*__ uota for comp __*L*__ icated dependencies.

 In an event driven system applications subscribe to be notified when new events occur.
 They can create read models as the events arrive.
 Those read models are what the application uses to, erm, read data.
-So they're used in place many applications make SQL queries.
+So they're used in places many applications make SQL queries.
 Now this visit plannr application needs a read model for recently updated destinations.

 <!--more-->

 # What even is a Read Model?

  > The query (or read) model is a denormalized data model.
-It is not meant to deliver the domain behaviour, only data for display (and possiby reporting).
+It is not meant to deliver the domain behaviour, only data for display (and possibly reporting).

  > CQRS-based views can be both cheap and disposable ... any single view could be rewritten from scratch in isolation or the entire query model be switched to completely different persistence technology